CoolFool/alioth/README.md

   > Due to time constraint reasons only a custom-made Qdrant Dashboard is pre-loaded in Grafana and 2 alerts are created for alert-manager.
 More dashboards and alerts are on the way :))
 - ### Dashboards
-  - Qdrant Dashboard
+  - Qdrant Dashboard TODO:
 - ### Alerts
-  1. InstanceDown
+  1. InstanceDown TODO:
-  2. QdrantNodeDown
+  2. QdrantNodeDown TODO:

 ## Makefile Usage
 - The following targets are available in the `Makefile` to make setting things up as well as deploying and cleaning up environments easier and predictable manner.